-Situated right in the city centre, within the library complex on Parumoana Street, Pātaka Art + Museum is a place of inspiration.
+Situated right in the city centre, on Parumoana Street, Pātaka Art + Museum is a place of inspiration.
 We encourage you to stop by and enjoy the latest exhibition of contemporary art, take part in an art class, and explore our local history.
 You can even hire out rooms for meetings and events.

 Toi Store located at Pātaka has beautifully crafted pieces of art, jewellery and souvenirs you can purchase for yourself or as a gift.
 The store is open seven days a week.

 Be sure to stop in at the cafe within the Pātaka complex and enjoy a flat white and nibble overlooking the Japanese garden.
 It was developed in honour of Porirua City’s sister-city relationship with Nishio City of Japan.
 If you’re lucky enough to time your trip on the third Sunday of the month you’ll be able to catch the Market @ Pātaka and grab a local artistic memento of your trip.